Engage Business and Society

-We believe today’s International Business students need more than textbook knowledge of business activities to excel in the global business environment.
-Thus, we assist our students in developing a portfolio of experiences that qualitatively differ from those offered by most IB programs and serve to differentiate the Bradley student.
-For example, Bradley's International Business majors gain real-world consulting experience, giving them a competitive edge when seeking employment after graduation.
-International Business students are required to participate as members of a student team in a year-long consulting project to develop an international business plan for a real-world corporation.
+You will develop a portfolio of experiences that qualitatively differ from those offered by most IB programs and serve to differentiate the Foster College of Business student.
+Foster's International Business majors gain real-world consulting experience, giving them a competitive edge when seeking employment after graduation.

 The combination of expert and talented faculty who mentor International Business students produces graduates who are ready to assume key business positions with leading global corporations.